Dataport/polar/packages/clients/dish/README.md

 ## Content

-The DISH client differs from other POLAR clients in that it does not take any additional configuration, but is a closed product.
-All configuration is done dev-side and is versioned; updates require version updates.
+The DISH client is used to display information about monuments.
+It is versioned; updates require version updates.

 Please see the CHANGELOG.md for all changes after the initial release.